yehia-official/project-html-css-js/README.md

-# 💻 HTML, CSS & JavaScript Projects
+# 💻 HTML,CSS & JavaScript Projects

 A collection of small, creative front-end projects built using **HTML**, **CSS**, and **JavaScript**.
 Each project is focused on practicing core web development skills and building up a solid portfolio.